-- BB1: f (BB covering the primary line) - BB2: f 2.0 (continuum BB in the same sideband, 2 GHz below the primary line) - BB3: $f (2.sb.f{IF})$ (continuum BB in the opposite sideband) - BB4: $f (2.sb.f{IF}) 2.0$ (continuum BB in the opposite sideband)
+- BB2: f = 2.0 (continuum BB in the same sideband, 2 GHz below the primary line) - BB3: $f (2 \times sb \times f{IF})$ (continuum BB in the opposite sideband) - BB4: $f (2 \times sb \times f{IF}) 2.0$ (continuum BB in the opposite sideband)

 where f{IF} is the front-end IF frequency (6.0 GHz for Bands 3, 4, 5, 7 and 8, and normally 8.0 GHz for Bands 6, 9 and 10).
-For DSB receivers, it is common to keep all the BBs in the same sideband, so BB3 and BB4 would be at f - 4.0 GHz and f - 6.0 GHz.
+For Double Side Band (DSB) and Single Side Band (SSB) receivers, it is common to keep all the BBs in the same sideband, so BB3 and BB4 would be at f - 4.0 GHz and f - 6.0 GHz.
 Note that this is an approximate rule and for the DSB receivers, the image sidebands are now turned on by default providing the added sensitivity for continuum observations (Section 6.3.4).
 When at all possible, adjustments of the continuum BBs (for example, choosing whether the opposite sideband is LSB or USB) should be done using the ALMA OT spectral display, to avoid deep atmospheric absorption features.
 This is particularly important at Bands 8, 9 and 10, and near the water lines around 183 GHz in Band 5 and 325 GHz in Band 7 (see Figure 6.2).
 Also, if contiguous spectral coverage of the continuum is desired, the BBs should be offset by 1.875 GHz rather than 2.0 GHz as suggested above.
 Adding TDM spws in otherwise unused BBs (at non-overlapping frequencies) will improve the overall sensitivity for calibration and it is recommended to use all four BBs whenever possible.